nherment/coralius/README.md

 # Features

+## right now

+- daily visitors
+- monthly visitors

+## in the pipeline

+- page performance comparison
-TODO: respects browsers' "Do Not track" header.
+- respects browsers' "Do Not track" header